g) Provision and contingencies

 c.
 Market risk

 For the purpose of the Company’s capital management, capital includes issued capital and all other equity reserves attributable to the equity shareholders of the Company.
-The primary objective of the Company when managing capital is to safeguard its ability to continue as a going concern and to maintain an optimal capital structure to maximize shareholder value.
-As of 31/03/2024 and 31/03/2023, the Company has only one class of equity shares and has low debt.
+The primary objective of the Company when managing capital is to safeguard its ability to continue as a going concern and to maintain an optimal capital structure so as to maximize shareholder value.
+As at 31st March, 2024 and 31st March, 2023, the Company has only one class of equity shares and has low debt.
 Consequent to such capital structure, there are no externally imposed capital requirements.
-To maintain or achieve an optimal capital structure, the Company allocates its capital for distribution as dividends or re-investment into business based on its long-term financial plans.
+In order to maintain or achieve an optimal capital structure, the Company allocates its capital for distribution as dividend or re-investment into business based on its long term financial plans.

 No material impairment of Assets has been identified by the Company as such during the year.
 Hence, no provision is required as per Ind AS -36 issued by the Institute of Chartered Accountants of India.